smsithlord/MetaShortcutFormat/README.md

 ## Purpose
 The Meta Shortcut Format (MSF) was developed out of necessity over the past 10 years by myself (SM Sith Lord) based heavily on feedback from users of my 3D metaverse browser Anarchy Arcade.

-A meta shortcut is very much like a regular desktop shortcut, but with a few extra fileds that **(1)** make it suitable to represent mixed web/local shortcuts, **(2)** make it far more capable of generating a rich presence for itself within a 2D or 3D environment, and **(3)** provide enough meta data for shortcuts to be used in a mutliplayer environment effectively.
+A meta shortcut is very much like a regular desktop shortcut, but with a few extra fields that **(1)** make it suitable to represent mixed web/local shortcuts, **(2)** make it far more capable of generating a rich presence for itself within a 2D or 3D environment, and **(3)** provide enough meta data for shortcuts to be used in a multiplayer environment effectively.

-Meta shorcuts are engine agnostic.
+Meta shortcuts are engine agnostic.
 They are purely a way to represent shortcut meta data.

 ## Scope
 Meta shortcuts hold plain-text meta data only.
 No binary data.
 The only required field is FILE.
 The other fields may be left blank.
 The amount of meta data present in a shortcut will determine how well its rich presence will be in the interactive 2D or 3D environment.